HL7/phd/pages/PhdDeviceProfile.md

 The transport address and friendly name are not provided by the MDS but come from the transport protocols.
 They may not be available are therefore optional.
 However, if the PHD does not report a System Id, which may happen if one needs to map non-certified and/or proprietary devices, a transport address should be reported.
 It is still strongly recommended that the transport address is reported as it is often beneficial to the data consumers.
 Transport addresses of wireless devices are often printed on the device or the device packaging whereas the system id is not.
 Most PHD transports provide a means of obtaining a transport address or an equivalent identifier such as a USB VID and PID.

 There are several CodeableConcept data types in this mapping where the Coding data type has a 'display' element.
-It is recommended to put the MDC reference identifier as part of the display element if known and when the system element indicates the MDC coding system "urn.iso.std.iso:11073:10101".
+It is recommended to put the MDC reference identifier as part of the display element if known.
+The coding system element is always set to "urn.iso.std.iso:11073:10101 when an MDC code".

 The structure definition for the PHD Device Profile is shown below: